-** Please note that while this trip is now FULL, it is still possible to design a similar custom adventure for private groups of photography enthusiasts **
+** Please note that while this trip is now completed, it is still possible to design a similar custom adventure for private groups of photography enthusiasts in 2019 **

 The wild, western borderlands of Mongolia - an untouched frontier of big blue skies, sweeping glacial valleys and snow-capped (sometimes martian-looking) peaks - provide an epic backdrop for this unique adventure designed with the intrepid photography enthusiast in mind.
 The aim of the expedition will be to authentically re-create the ancient tradition of the 'Sayat', or collective eagle hunt, when cross-generational groups of Kazakh nomads would historically head into the mountains on multi-day winter excursions, both in pursuit of prey, and to pass down the secretive training and hunting techniques to their sons.